-The condensed consolidated financial statements of Mitcham Industries, Inc. (the "Company") have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
+The condensed consolidated financial statements of Mitcham Industries, Inc. ("Mitcham" or the "Company") have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to such rules and regulations, although the Company believes that the disclosures are adequate to make the information presented not misleading.
 These condensed consolidated financial statements should be read in conjunction with the financial statements and the notes thereto included in the Company's latest Annual Report on Form 10-K for the year ended January 31, 2005.
-In the opinion of the Company, all adjustments, consisting only of normal recurring adjustments, necessary to present fairly the financial position as of April 30, 2005; the results of operations for the three months ended April 30, 2005 and 2004; and the cash flows for the three months ended April 30, 2005 and 2004; and the cash flows for the three months ended April 30, 2005 and 2004; and the cash flows of the operations to be expected for the full fiscal year ending January 31, 2006.
+In the opinion of the Company, all adjustments, consisting only of normal recurring adjustments, necessary to present fairly the financial position as of July 31, 2005; the results of operations for the three and six months ended July 31, 2005 and 2004; and the cash flows for the six months ended July 31, 2005 and 2004, have been included.
+The foregoing interim results are not necessarily indicative of the results of the operations to be expected for the full fiscal year ending January 31, 2006.